 History of Scandinavian People and Their Origin

-These countries share a common connection that have North Germanic heritage.
+These countries share a common connection that has North Germanic heritage.
 Scandinavia referred to the former Danish region called Scania, (now part of Sweden).

-These countries’ population are largely descended from North Germanic tribes.
+These countries’ populations are largely descended from North Germanic tribes.

 The population in the southern region of Scandinavia spoke a Germanic language, (later developing into the Norse language).

 Both Icelanders and Faroese are themselves mostly descended from the Norse people, and so this is why these countries are also considered to be part of Scandinavia.

 The three main countries of Norway, Denmark, and Sweden share a common Scandinavia language, only the dialect differing between these countries.

 The languages of Finland and Iceland are similar to a lesser extent.

 This collection will help you trace your Scandinavian ancestry.
 Through the tools and resources that are included in this collection, you can trace your family’s connection to Norway, Denmark, Sweden, and even Finland.

 The best thing about this collection is it includes only digital products.